flxy0/onedark-termite/README.md

 After I tried porting a couple of iTerm/Terminal.app schemes via [Terminal.sexy](https://terminal.sexy/) with little to no success (imo), I decided to recreate the scheme myself.

 All the colors were extracted directly from the Atom theme, which is why some light values are currently missing.
+I will probably try to add some more fitting light colors soon(-ish).
+If you have any suggestions, feel free to submit an issue or a PR :)

-Enjoy this wonderful color scheme in your terminal :)
+Enjoy this wonderful color scheme in your terminal!

+___

 Original: